appdev-lessons/rails-on-render/content.md

 When the deployment finishes, your app will be live!

+Remember, you can interact with you app anytime on your [Render dashboard](https://dashboard.render.com/).

 ---

 Are you seeking to deploy an app that has a database?
 Read the next section for the additional steps to take there!